- What you Need to File and When

 Q. I don't understand this and need help.
 What can I do?

-OIA does not have tax experts and therefore cannot, by law, answer specific tax questions, review your documents, help you determine what documents you should receive from employers, or help you prepare your tax forms.
+A. The staff at OIA are not tax experts and therefore cannot, by law, answer specific tax questions, review your documents, help you determine what documents you should receive from employers, or help you prepare your tax forms.
 Ultimately, it is your responsibility to meet your tax obligations with the IRS and do so accurately.
 However, we do offer several resources that should be able to assist.
 Please see our Getting Help section below for more information.

 Sprintax representatives may be able to answer some basic tax questions.
 You cab contact them at firstname.lastname@example.org.
 You can also access an online chat feature by logging into your Sprintax account.